qtile/qtile/docs/manual/commands/index.rst

 The simplest form of the command interface is the ``QtileCommandInterface``, which can take an in-process ``Qtile`` instance as the root ``CommandObject`` and execute requested commands.
-This is typically how we run the unit tests for qtile.
+This is typically how we run the unit tests for Qtile.

-The other primary example of this is the ``IPCCommandInterface`` which is able to then route all calls through an IPC client connected to a running qtile instance.
-In this case, the command graph call can be constructed on the client side without having to dispatch to qtile and once the call is constructed and deemed valid, the call can be executed.
+The other primary example of this is the ``IPCCommandInterface`` which is able to then route all calls through an IPC client connected to a running Qtile instance.
+In this case, the command graph call can be constructed on the client side without having to dispatch to Qtile and once the call is constructed and deemed valid, the call can be executed.

-In both of these cases, executing a command on a command interface will return the result of executing the command on a running qtile instance.
-To support lazy execution, the ``LazyCommandInterface`` instead returns a ``LazyCall`` which is able to be resolved later by the running qtile instance when it is configured to fire.
+In both of these cases, executing a command on a command interface will return the result of executing the command on a running Qtile instance.
+To support lazy execution, the ``LazyCommandInterface`` instead returns a ``LazyCall`` which is able to be resolved later by the running Qtile instance when it is configured to fire.

 Tying it together: Command Client